shadowblade0256/shadowblade0256/README.md

 <h1 align="center">Siyuan Wang</h1>

-I'm a final-year undergraduate student in School of Computer and Informations of Anhui Normal University, currently majoring in Software Engineering.
-I
+I'm a final-year undergraduate student in School of Computer and Informations of Anhui Normal University, majoring in Software Engineering.
+Currently, I am working on federated learning (FL), privacy-preserving machine learning and natural language processing (NLP).

 ## Projects & Research
 *** In Progress ***